 The snow removal procedure is determined by the severity of the conditions.
 We allocate our resources as best we can, focusing first on those roads with the heaviest volume of traffic.
 There are three phases of the plan:

-- Phase I: Phase 1--There is a measurable accumulation of snow in historic downtown Minden.
-The Public Works Superintendent may order snow removal and sanding by Town personnel, without any specific accumulations of snow, if in his professional judgment conditions warrant.
+- Phase 1-- The Town Manager (or designee of the Manager) may order snow removal and sanding by Town personnel, without any specific accumulations of snow, if in her professional judgment conditions warrant.

-- Phase II: Accumulations of six or more inches.
-Action: Town personnel authorized, under the supervision of the Public Works Superintendent, whose judgment is final, subject only to preemption by the Town board chairman pursuant to Section V to remove snow from major arterial roads through downtown Minden and its subdivisions
+- Phase 2--Accumulations of four or more inches.
+Action: Town personnel are authorized, as directed by the Town Manager (or designee of the Manager) to remove snow from major arterial roads through downtown Minden and its subdivisions.

-- Phase III: Accumulation of six inches or more on the ground and a 50% or greater chance of more snow predicted within 12 hours.
-Action: After phase 2 in the opinion of the Public Work Coordinator is completed, all secondary roads will be plowed during normal working hours.
+- Phase 3--Accumulation of four inches or more on the ground and a 50% or greater chance of more snow predicted within 12 hours.
+ACTION: After phase 2 in the opinion of the Town Manager (or designee of the Manager) is completed, all secondary roads may be plowed during normal working hours.
 Employees’ schedules may be changed to allow this work to be completed without the Town’s incurring overtime costs.

 If you are new to Minden, we plow our snow to the middle of the road in most areas.
 This may be an inconvenience if you are traveling down the road and your destination is on the opposite side of the street.
 Our recommendation is to proceed to the nearest intersection where you can safely get on the same side of the road as your home.
 Again, we understand that this is inopportune, but the alternative is to plow the snow to the side of the street, which builds a berm along sidewalks and driveways.
 We made the decision that this is a bigger hassle with the potential to become an even greater hazard to the safety of our residents.